tamizhtharun/schedulo/README.md

-# Schedulo
+# 📅 Schedulo – A Smart Timetable Scheduler

-**Schedulo** is a modern and user-friendly scheduling and task management web application designed to help individuals and teams organize their daily tasks, events, and meetings efficiently.
+**Schedulo** is a user-friendly web application designed to help college administrators or department heads create and manage class timetables manually.
+It provides an intuitive interface with real-time conflict detection, ensuring smooth scheduling without overlaps in staff, subjects, or rooms.

+---

-## 🚀 Features
+## 🔍 Key Features

-- 🗓️ Create and manage tasks, events, and appointments
-- 📆 Interactive calendar view
+- ✅ Manual timetable creation
+- ⚠️ Conflict detection for:
+  - Duplicate faculty in the same time slot
+  - Room clashes
+  - Subject overlaps
+- 👨‍🏫 Faculty, subject, room, and class management
-- 🔔 Notifications and reminders
+- 💾 Save and update timetables
-- 👥 Multi-user collaboration (optional)
-- 🌙 Light/Dark theme toggle
+- 📤 Export timetable to PDF/Print view
-- 🔐 User authentication and authorization
+- 🔐 Admin login for access control
-- 📱 Fully responsive for all devices
+- 📱 Responsive design for mobile and desktop

+---

 ## 🛠️ Tech Stack

-- **Frontend**: HTML, CSS, JavaScript (or React.js, if applicable)
+- **Frontend**: HTML, CSS, JavaScript (Bootstrap for styling)
-- **Backend**: Node.js / PHP / Python (specify your choice)
+- **Backend**: PHP
-- **Database**: MongoDB / MySQL / Firebase (specify your choice)
+- **Database**: MySQL

-- **Authentication**: JWT / OAuth / Firebase Auth
-- **APIs**: RESTful APIs
+---